niliya96/MIlestone-2/README.md

 This project provides a structure for solving problems and managing their solutions with a LRU cache manager.
 Particularly, the following problem sovlers were implemented:
 1. StringReverser - Reverse any string
-2. Searchers - graph searching algorithms (Best First Search, A*, BFS, DFS)
+2. Searcher - graph searching algorithms (Best First Search, A*, BFS, DFS)

 ## Key Features